-If set, the shell suppresses multiple evaluation of associative array subscripts during arithmetic expression evaluation and while executing builtins that can perform variable assignments.
+If set, the shell suppresses multiple evaluation of associative array subscripts during arithmetic expression evaluation, while executing builting that can perform variable assignments, and while executing builting that perform array dereferencing.

-autocd

-If set, a command name that is the name of a directory is executed as if it were the argument to the cd command.
+autocd If set, a command name that is the name of a directory is executed as if it were the argument to the cd command.
 This option is only used by interactive shells.